caesar0301/http-sniffer/README.md

 Dependencis
 ------------

-The `http-sniffer` depends sereval libraries:
+The `http-sniffer` depends on other utilities:

   * [libpcap](http://www.tcpdump.org/) to extract traffic packet,
   * [json-c](https://github.com/json-c/json-c) to support json parsing, and